 Ease of Cleaning:

-Bona Mega Polyurethane is your go-to if you are working with a tight budget.
+Bona Mega polyurethane is your go-to if you are working with a tight budget.
 It is an effective product that is also very affordable.

-How to Apply Polyurethane to Wood Flooring:
+How to Apply Polyurethane to Wooden Flooring:

 What Materials Do You Need?